run-house/runhouse/docs/overview/compute.rst

     gpu.run_python(['import torch', 'print(torch.__version__)'])

-This is useful for debugging, or for running a script that you don't want to function to the cluster (e.g. because it has too many dependencies).
+This is useful for debugging, or for running a script that you don't want to send to the cluster (e.g. because it has too many dependencies).

 If you want to run an application on the cluster that requires a port to be open,